umeboshi2/paella/pages/deployment.md

 	- can we do the bcdboot stage with wimlib?
 If not we need to boot into WinPE environment and use it there.

+	- even if we can't do the bcd boot from wimlib, we can send a POST request to the server instructing it that we need a winpe system to boot next with a script that will execute bcdboot properly then reboot back into the windows system.

 ### Look at using salt windows software repo

 salt-minion on windows